Critical Legal Research Laboratory

 Critical approaches • Research accessibility • Collaborative projects

-The CLRL’s mission is constituted of three main pillars, which all derive from critical theories and concrete projects aimed at exploring their content:
+The CLRL’s mission is comprised of three main pillars grounded in critical theories and concrete projects aimed at exploring their content:

-- Encourage debates, reflections and research projects in law related to the different critical theory approaches.
+Encourage debate, reflection and research projects in law related to different critical approaches and theories.

-- Foster a greater accessibility to research projects in law, in order to render them less elitist and to allow all actors, whether in or outside the legal field, to contribute to legal research debates.
+Foster greater accessibility of research projects in law, rendering them less elitist and allowing all actors, whether in or outside of the legal field, to contribute to debates in legal research.

-Even if the CLRL is based at the University of Sherbrooke’s Law Faculty, its activities, associated researchers, as well as partners and collaborators are not restricted to this university.
+Though the CLRL is based at the Faculty of Law of the Université de Sherbrooke, its activities, associated researchers, as well as partners and collaborators are not restricted to the university.

-Active members are researchers interested in critical theories, in accessibility to academic research projects, and who believe in the importance of valuing collaboration between researchers.
-The term “researcher” includes professors, post-doctoral students, doctoral students or students at the Masters level completing a research thesis.
-Any person interested by the CLRL’S activities, whose research is in line with the group’s mission, is welcome to become involved.
+Active members are researchers interested in critical theories, in accessibility to academic research projects, and who believe in the value of collaboration between researchers.
+The term “researcher” includes professors, post-doctoral students, doctoral students or students at the master's level completing a thesis.
+Any person interested by the CLRL’s activities and whose research is in line with the group’s mission is welcome to become involved.
 If you wish to participate, do not hesitate to contact us!

 The CLRL describes itself as a laboratory in the sense that a diversity of innovative, creative and original projects are tested by its participants under its auspices.
-Therefore, the term “laboratory” does not intend to mean a greater scientific legitimacy, but rather to illustrate this experimental approach.
+The term “laboratory” is not intend to convey scientific legitimacy, but rather to illustrate this experimental approach.